SilentNightSound/GI-Model-Importer/Guides/EffectModdingTutorial.md

 <img src="https://user-images.githubusercontent.com/107697535/212235277-b8d9de11-78d7-4f97-8c09-dc220be72980.png" width="600"/>
 </p>

 The second is to use a cheat software like Akebi to reduce the gamespeed to below 1, which lets you watch the effects in slow-motion.
-Note that using cheat software can be risky on official servers, so I recommend only using private servers if you decide to use this method.
+Note that using cheat software can result in bans if used on official servers, so I recommend only using private servers if you decide to use this method.

 Big thank you to ComplexSignal31#5778 and NK#1321 for the recommendations!)